adopted-ember-addons/ember-data-factory-guy/docs/using-factories.md

 ### `FactoryGuy.make`

 - Loads a model instance into the store
-- makes a fragment hash ( if it is a model fragment )
 - can compose relationships with other `FactoryGuy.make`/`FactoryGuy.makeList`
 - can add relationship links to payload